 All releases of the NIS contain two types of data: inpatient stay records and hospital information with weights.
 Table 3 and Table 4 identify the data elements that can be found in the inpatient stay and hospital weights files, respectively.
-This is not complete documentation for the data; please refer to the NIS Documentation CD-ROM for full documentation on all data elements and for the record layout.
+Not all data elements in the NIS are uniformly coded or available across all States.
+This is not complete documentation for the data; please refer to the NIS Documentation CD-ROM for full documentation on all data elements, for summary statistics, and for the record layout.